 2. A More Predictable Bedtime

 Having a set bedtime routine is vital to your child’s sleep.
 A bedtime routine signals their brain that it’s time to wind down for bed.
 Having an early bedtime routine teaches your child predictability.
 And helps prepare their body for a good night of restful sleep.
 (Need some ideas?
 Check out our Baby Bedtime Routine and Toddler Bedtime Routine for more guidance!)

 3. Less Bedtime Resistance

 Starting your bedtime routine early and getting your child down for an early bedtime before they are overtired is key to avoiding bedtime resistance.
-This is really vital for kids as they get a bit older and can protest louder, especially when they’re overtired.
+This is vital for kids as they get a bit older and can protest louder, especially when they’re overtired.
 There is nothing worse than an overtired toddler screaming because they don’t want to go to bed.
 They aren’t protesting because they aren’t tired and want to stay up.
 They just don’t know how else to act when they hit that overtired stage.
-When you utilize an early bedtime, you avoid this behavior all together.
-And your child is down and in bed before reaching that point.
+When you utilize an early bedtime, you avoid this behavior altogether and your child is down and in bed before reaching that point.

 4. More Overall Sleep

 When you put your baby down to sleep earlier in the evening, this does not mean they are going to be awake early.
 When a baby goes down for an early bedtime, they are going to sleep better overall because they are not overtired.
 They will have fewer night wakeups and early risings because their body didn’t reach the point of overtiredness.
 You can rest assured knowing that when you put them to bed at an appropriate bedtime, they will get the correct amount of hours of sleep they need throughout the night and during the day because they aren’t overtired.